 How to Make a Black Russian Cocktail

-The drink itself is said to have been created in Brussels in 1949 by bartender Gustave Tops of the Hotel Metropole, who mixed it for the United States ambassador to Luxembourg, Perle Mesta.
-The simple combination of vodka and Kahlúa, a Mexican coffee liqueur, could also be seen as an early iteration of the now-resurgent 1980s classic, the espresso martini.
+The drink itself is said to have been created in Brussels in 1949 by bartender Gustave Tops of the Hotel Metropole, who mixed it for the U.S. ambassador to Luxembourg, Perle Mesta.
+The simple, classic combination of vodka and Kahlúa, a Mexican coffee liqueur, could also be seen as an early iteration of the now-resurgent 1980s classic, the espresso martini.

-The original Black Russian gained modest popularity in the decades after its creation, owning the Mesta’s position as a prominent socialite in political circles at the time, famous for hosting lavish parties.
+The original Black Russian gained modest popularity in the decades after its creation, in part due to Mesta’s lavish parties and position as a prominent socialite in political circles at the time.
 In the 1960s, a variation that included cream gained favor, and the White Russian usurped its predecessor as the preeminent coffee-vodka combination of choice.

 What’s in a Black Russian cocktail?